VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 {% include _alert-svg.html %}
 {% include _alert.html type:'info' title:'The NuGet package <code>Stride.CommunityToolkit.Windows</code> is used specifically for code-only projects.
 You should use the <code>Stride.CommunityToolkit</code> NuGet package when referencing from a regular Stride project generated from the Game Studio.' %}

+{% include _alert.html type:'success' title: "You learnt how to setup Stride game window using the Stride Community Toolkit and even though it's just a black screen the game window is running." %}

 ## Step 2: Let There Be Light - Or at Least Blue 🌌

 Once upon a time in a galaxy far, far away, you should see a window with a black background.
 This is the Stride 3D game window. 🖥️ As a black screen is not very exciting, let's add some mystery code to make it more interesting.
 This time, we use the `Stride.CommunityToolkit.Engine` namespace so we can reference some of the toolkit helper methods. 🔧✨